ryankiros/layer-norm/README.md

 Below we describe how to integrate these functions into existing Github respositories that will allow you to perform the same experients as in the paper.
 We also make available the trained models that we used to compute curves and numbers in the paper.

+Ideally in the future these will be made as PRs to the corresponding repositories.

 NOTE: it is highly encouraged to use CNMeM when using layer norm.
 Just add cnmem = 1 to your Theano flags.

 ## Order-embeddings